junaidmalik85/card-game/README.md

 ### **API Documentation**

-To get details for each avaiable API please documenetation.\
+To get details for each avaiable API please use documenetation.\
 Documentation can found on server path **/api-docs/**
 - localhost: http://localhost:3000/api-docs/